capecchi/carmodydr.github.io/concertrip.markdown

 BeautifulSoup seems to be the defacto standard for web-scraping in Python.
 It has simple syntax, is straightforward to use, and is quite effective.

-    example
+    EXAMPLE OF BS4

 The urls at LastFM are constructed like `www.lastfm.com/ARTIST_NAME`, so in order to automate the web-scraping I needed a large set of musician/band names to iterate through.
 This list I grabbed from Billboard.com.
 Once I had that, I ran through it to pull the first page of similar artists from every musicians homepage.
 This gets stored as pairwise relationships in a MySQL database.

 Being all about live concerts, Concertrip also needs to know what events are happening!
-Enter Bandsintown.com, which has an API that allows event information to be pulled given a range of dates, a geographic location, and a search radius.
+For this I turned to Bandsintown.com, which has an API that allows event information to be pulled given a range of dates, a geographic location, and a search radius.

-Events
-- bandsintown API
--
-- front end

-    API call

 ## Algorithm